 On Saturday, Aug.
 22, Jaycee Way, located off Airport Road in Huntsville, will transform into “Melissa’s Miracle Mile,” lined with signs featuring Neonatal ICU baby heroes (Make sure your child is featured on the Miracle Mile by purchasing a sign in the navigation bar at the top of the page!).

 Families and teams will drive through the celebration, stopping at stations for fundraising prizes, Swim for Melissa T-shirts and special surprises.

-Swim for Melissa is a day of fun for the whole family, all in support of a wonderful cause!
-The 14th annual Swim for Melissa is Saturday, Aug.
-3, 9 a.m. to 1:30 p.m. at Hampton Cove Pool.
-Children ages 4 to 14 can form a team of up to eight friends or family members to start raising money for the Melissa George Neonatal Memorial Fund at Huntsville Hospital Foundation!
-Register today to start your fundraising page, and get ready to swim those laps on August 3!
+Children ages 4 to 14 can form a team of up to eight friends or family members to start raising money for the Melissa George Neonatal Memorial Fund at Huntsville Hospital Foundation.
+Register today to start your fundraising page, and get ready to drive the Miracle Mile on August 22!

 All proceeds benefit Melissa's Fund, which has raised millions of dollars to purchase lifesaving medical equipment for the Regional Neonatal ICU at Huntsville Hospital for Women & Children.